Lisa Marie Presley: Michael Lockwood

-On January 22, 2006, in Kyoto, Japan, Presley married for a fourth time, to Michael Lockwood, her guitarist, music producer, and director.
-Danny Keough served as best man at the wedding.
-In March 2008, Presley announced that she was pregnant.
-Her husband was a first-time father.
-On October 7, 2008, Presley gave birth to fraternal twin girls Harper Vivienne Ann Lockwood and Finley Aaron Love Lockwood, via Caesarean section, at Los Robles Hospital & Medical Center in Thousand Oaks, California.
-The couple had a home in England at Coes Manor, Rotherfield, East Sussex, where Presley enjoyed life out of the limelight.
+On January 22, 2006, in Kyoto, Japan, Presley married for the fourth time, to Michael Lockwood, her guitarist, music producer, and musical director.
+Keough served as best man at the ceremony.
+In March 2008, Presley announced that she was pregnant and Lockwood became a first-time father.
+On October 7, 2008, Presley gave birth via Caesarean section to fraternal twin daughters Harper Vivienne Ann Lockwood and Finley Aaron Love Lockwood, at Los Robles Hospital & Medical Center in Thousand Oaks, California.
+The couple maintained a home in England at Coes Manor in Rotherfield, East Sussex, where Presley enjoyed living outside the public spotlight.

 In 2016, Presley filed for divorce from Lockwood after ten years of marriage.
-In February 2017, the couple's children were placed in the temporary care of Priscilla Presley after Lisa Presley alleged she found inappropriate images of children on Lockwood's personal computer in a divorce court filing challenging Lockwood's request for spousal support.
-The Beverly Hills Police Department investigated the allegations, examining over 80 electronic devices, and found no criminal activity and referred the matter to investigators in Tennessee.
-Later in 2017, the Tennessee Bureau of Investigations closed its investigation of the allegations made by Presley, citing no evidence of a crime.
+In February 2017, the couple's children were placed in the temporary care of Priscilla after Lisa Marie alleged in a court filing that she had discovered inappropriate images of children on Lockwood's personal computer while contesting his request for spousal support.
+The Beverly Hills Police Department investigated the allegations, examining more than 80 electronic devices, and found no criminal activity, referring the matter to authorities in Tennessee.
+Later in 2017, the Tennessee Bureau of Investigations closed its inquiry, citing no evidence of a crime.
 The divorce was finalized on May 26, 2021.